A Divorce Attorney in Columbus Who Protects What Matters Most

 Contact Robert L. Caplan, An Experienced Columbus Divorce Attorney

-I will work with you to discuss your unique situation and discuss the alternatives available to you as you consider this important decision in your life.
-I work with my clients to help keep costs down while providing the legal experience to ensure the best possible outcome in their case.
-Contact me today, or call (614) 252-2026 to schedule a free consultation, and let’s begin to work together to establish a path to your future.
+Mr. Caplan will work with you to discuss your unique situation and discuss the alternatives available to you as you consider this important decision in your life.
+He works with clients to help keep costs down while providing the legal experience to ensure the best possible outcome in their case.
+Contact him today, or call 614-252-2026 to schedule a free consultation and begin working together to establish a path to your future.